-Founded in 1873, the Faculty of Applied Science and Engineering community includes 5,280 undergraduate students, 2,636 graduate students, 266 professors, 361 staff and more than 50,000 alumni worldwide.
+Founded in 1873, the Faculty of Applied Science & Engineering community includes 5,538 undergraduate students, 2,731 graduate students, 272 professors, 366 administrative and technical staff and more than 50,000 alumni worldwide.

 Our graduates have pursued careers in all engineering fields throughout Canada and the world.
 They contribute towards resource industries, manufacturing, transportation, communications, as well as law, finance and health care systems.
 SkuleTM alumni are employed by governments, private enterprise and throughout our educational system.
 Many have become leaders in major corporations, businesses and develop new companies as technological entrepreneurs.